 - Wine & Wild Coast Tour – Enjoy stunning scenery in the Kaitoke Regional Park and Remutaka Ranges, before tasting the best wine in Martinborough.

-2. Enjoy a Romantic Helicopter Flight from Wellington
+2. Romantic Helicopter Flight from Wellington

 Splash out on a romantic helicopter flight with your loved one.